patmagee/patmagee.github.io/_posts/2020-05-11-intro-to-jdbi-and-spring.md

 - Jdbi has both a declarative and a fluent API.
 Both are incredibly easy to use, allow you to write clean and concise code, and leave little to the imagination about what is actually happening under the hood
 - Closures!
 One of my biggest complaints with using Hibernate is that connection boundaries are often hidden by the application server.
 Jdbi completely solves this with the ability to use Closures to explicitly define a connection lifecycle
-- Easy automatic mapping of rows and columns into Beans where convenient, but the power to easily define custom behaviour when needed.
+- Easy automatic mapping of rows and columns into Beans where convenient, but the power to easily define custom behaviour when needed
-- Use native Joins, selects and complex queries and return whatever you want!
+- Use native Joins, selects and complex queries instead of relying on application logic (ie Hibernate uses sub selects for joins).
 Since your data model is not represented as code, you are not beholden to it when returning query results.
 New views of data can easily be constructed and mapped into custom beans with little to no effort
 - And finally since there is no middle layer managing your data, it is much more performant then Many ORMs!

 # Building a Simple Application Using Jdbi And Spring Boot

 The following small tutorial will outline some easy steps to get you started with using Jdbi within your own spring project.
-Both tools are incredibly feature rich, and this tutorial will not dive into the more powerful features of each, but just provide an overview of setup.
-Stay tuned for future posts for more information!
+Both tools are incredibly feature rich.
+This tutorial will provide an overview of how to get setup with Jdbi3 in a spring boot application, but will not dive into the more powerful features of each.
+Stay tuned for future posts for more information.

 ## Add Jdbi Dependencies to your Project